thanh2004nguyen/football-inplay-bot/CONSOLE_FEED_EXAMPLE.md

 2. **Tracking Table**: Displays matches in 60-74 minute window with:
    - Match name
    - Current minute
-   - Current score (🟢 green if score is in targets)
+   - Current score (🟢 green dot if TARGET - score reached in 60-74 window or 0-0 at 60')
    - Target scores from Excel
-   - Current state (WAITING_60, TRACKING, QUALIFIED, READY_FOR_BET, etc.)
+   - Current state (TRACKING, TARGET (TRACKING), TARGET (READY_FOR_BET), etc.)
-3. **Real-time Updates**: Table updates every 10 seconds
+3. **Real-time Updates**: Table updates every 10 seconds (or as configured)
-4. **State Indicators**:
-   - `WAITING_60`: Match hasn't reached minute 60 yet
-   - `TRACKING`: Monitoring for goals in 60-74 window
+4. **Green Dot (🟢) Logic**:
+   - Shows green dot if current score is in target list AND score was reached by a goal between 60-74 minutes
+   - Special case: 0-0 at minute 60' gets green dot immediately if 0-0 is in target list
-   - `QUALIFIED`: Goal detected in 60-74 window
+   - NO green dot if score was already present before minute 60 and no goal in 60-74 window
+   - Green dot is removed if later goal changes score to something not in target list
+5. **Summary of Ready Matches**:
+   - Shows "🎯 X match(es) ready for bet placement"
+   - Only includes matches that are:
-   - `READY_FOR_BET`: Match is at minute 75+ and qualified
+     - Still TARGET at minute 75
-   - `TARGET`: Current score matches one of the target scores
+     - Current score still in target list
-   - `[STALE]`: Match data hasn't updated in > 2 minutes
+     - Under X.5 price ≥ reference odds (from Excel)
+     - Spread ≤ 4 ticks
+     - Excel config exists for that competition and score
+6. **Bet Placement**:
+   - Triggered at exactly minute 75' (not at 76', 77', etc.)
+   - Re-checks all conditions before placing bet
+   - Shows detailed [BET PLACED] block with all information
+7. **Skipped Matches**:
+   - Logs matches that entered 60-74 tracking but didn't trigger bet at 75'
+   - Reasons include: spread > 4 ticks, Under price below reference, score not in targets, no Excel config
-5. **Event Logs**: Clear messages for qualification, bet placement, and discards
+8. **Event Logs**: Clear messages for qualification, bet placement, and discards
-6. **Summary**: Shows count of matches ready for bet placement

 ---

-## Color Coding (if terminal supports):
+## Color Coding & Symbols:
-- 🟢 Green circle: Score matches target
+- 🟢 **Green dot**: Match is TARGET (score in targets AND reached in 60-74 window, or 0-0 at 60')
-- ✓ Checkmark: Match qualified
+- ✓ **Checkmark**: Match qualified (goal in 60-74 or 0-0 exception)
-- 🎯 Target: Ready for bet
+- 🎯 **Target**: Match ready for bet placement (at 75' and meets all conditions)
-- ✘ Cross: Match discarded
+- ✘ **Cross**: Match discarded (no goal in 60-74, no 0-0 exception)
-- ⏭️ Skip: Match skipped (too late)
+- ⏭️ **Skip**: Match skipped (too late to start tracking, or conditions not met at 75')

+## Important Notes:

+1. **Green Dot Rules**:
+   - Green dot appears ONLY if score was reached by a goal between 60-74 minutes
+   - Exception: 0-0 at minute 60' gets green dot immediately if 0-0 is in target list
+   - If score was already present before 60' and no goal in 60-74 → NO green dot
+   - If match has green dot but later goal changes score → green dot is removed

+2. **Bet Trigger**:
+   - Bet is evaluated and placed at exactly minute 75' (not before, not after)
+   - All conditions are re-checked at minute 75'
+   - If any condition fails, match is skipped with clear reason

+3. **Summary Count**:
+   - "🎯 X match(es) ready for bet placement" only counts matches that:
+     - Are at minute 75+
+     - Still have TARGET status
+     - Meet ALL conditions (score, odds, spread, Excel config)